Fix the SSL Mixed Content Warning (HTTPS Site Shows "Not Secure")

 FAQ

 Q: Will mixed content hurt my Google ranking?
 A: Not directly, but indirectly yes.
-HTTPS is a ranking signal since 2014.
-A page that loads over HTTPS but shows a “Not secure” warning loses user trust and the page’s user-engagement signals (bounce rate, time on page) suffer.
-Google also blocks mixed-content images in the Chrome address bar, which hurts conversion.
+HTTPS has been a ranking signal since 2014.
+A page that loads over HTTPS but shows a “Not secure” warning loses user trust, and the engagement signals that follow (bounce rate, time on page) suffer.
+And a passive image with no HTTPS twin now simply doesn’t render — that broken hero or product shot hurts conversion directly.

 Q: Does upgrade-insecure-requests fix everything?
-A: It fixes passive content (images, audio, video) silently.
-It also tries to upgrade active content (scripts, iframes), but if the target server doesn’t actually serve HTTPS, the upgraded request fails and the element doesn’t load.
-So you still need every target to support HTTPS — upgrade-insecure-requests just removes the need to rewrite every URL manually.
+A: It tells the browser to rewrite every http:// subresource to https:// before requesting it, for both passive and active content.
+The catch: the upgrade only works if the target actually serves that resource over HTTPS.
+If it doesn’t, the upgraded request fails and the element doesn’t load.
+So you still need every target host to support HTTPS — upgrade-insecure-requests just removes the need to rewrite each URL by hand.
+It does not let an HTTP-only host magically work.

 Q: My WordPress site still shows mixed content after I changed the site URL.
 A: The site URL only controls new content.
 Existing posts have hardcoded http:// in their content.
 Run wp search-replace 'http://yourdomain.com' 'https://yourdomain.com' --skip-columns=guid to fix the database.
 Don’t skip --skip-columns=guid or you’ll break old feed readers.